 Please "LIKE" the Political Science at NOVA-Alexandria Facebook site: https://www.facebook.com/PoliticalScienceNOVAAlexandria

-My office located in Bisdorf Building (AA), room AA-427.
+My office located in Bisdorf Building (AA), room AA-427, which is the office for the Division of Social and Professional Sciences (SPS).

 NOTE: No appointments during the last week of classes or during final exam week, and limited availability the week before the last week of classes.